 Legacy Model Migration

-Claude Opus 4 and Opus 4.1 remain available but cost 3x more than the current Opus models for inferior performance.
-If your application still uses these legacy models, migrating to Opus 4.5 or the newer Opus 4.6 will deliver both better results and significant cost savings.
+Claude Opus 4, Opus 4.1, and Opus 3 remain available but cost 3x more than the current Opus models for inferior performance.
+If your application still uses these legacy models, migrating to Opus 4.7 will deliver both better results and significant cost savings.
+For guidance on building AI agents that actually work, see our implementation guide.

 Estimate Your Claude API Costs